covidclinical/Phase2.1DataRPackage/README.md

 The QC reports for Phase1.1 and Phase2.1 will be generated in word format.

-## Data pivot
+## Getting the raw data

-The R library (`FourCePhase2.1Data`) in this repository also contains functions for data manipulation, which generates data in specific formats to fit into different analyses:
+The R library (`FourCePhase2.1Data`) in this repository also contains functions to read in the Phase2.1 Data.
-1. **Longitudinal data for Labs**: days since admission
-2. **Longitudinal data for Medications**: before and since admission
-3. **Longitudinal data for Diagnoses**: before and since admission
-4. **Baseline covariates**: demographic variables, lab measures at day 0, medications and diagnoses before admission.
-5. **Time varying covariates**: to be added
-6. **Event time data**: for each event outcome (severe, deceased, and severe AND deceased), we derive observed event time, and the indicator of obsering the event.

 # Get Started